kcc-community/kcc-docs/en-us/README.md

 # KuCoin Community Chain

 ## Introduction
-KuCoin Community Chain (KCC) is a high-performance and decentralized public chain built by fans of KCS and KuCoin.
+KuCoin Community Chain (KCC) is a high-performance and decentralized public chain built by KCS’ and KuCoin’s fan communities.

 Developed based on go-ethereum with the purpose of providing community users with a higher-speed, convenient and low-cost blockchain user experience.